Mary Dora Coghill

 Mary Dora Coghill (c.
-1869 - 9 April 1957) was a black teacher, vice principal, principal, and civic leader in early twentieth-century New Orleans.
+1869 - April 9, 1957) was an American teacher, vice principal, principal, and civic leader in early twentieth-century New Orleans.
 She was a member of numerous civic and relief organizations and a leader in education reform.
+She was an African-American.

 Education and career

 Mary Coghill attended Straight University and became a teacher.
 In 1902, she was appointed vice principal of Thomy Lafon school, where she served in that role for five years.
 In 1908, the New Orleans School Board, in an effort to further segregate the educational system, replaced the all-white staff of the Bayou Road school (which taught black children) with an all-black staff.
 Coghill was appointed as the principal, with Fannie C. Williams and Agnes Lewis Bauduit serving as some of the school’s teachers.
 A.P.
 Tureaud, future NAACP lawyer, was a student at the Bayou Road school at the tine, and recalled how it was to suddenly have a staff of black women as his teachers.

 Principal Coghill guided the Bayou Road school through many issues.
 First, the building was in poor shape and suffered multiple destructive events.
 In the early 1920s, the school board finally decided to build a brand new building a few blocks away.
 In 1923, the school’s name was changed to Joseph A. Craig and in 1927 the new building opened, despite protests from white people that a negro school was being built in a predominantly white neighborhood.
 Coghill continued to serve as principal of Craig until her retirement in 1941.
 Over the years, her students had opportunities to demonstrate both their talents and their citizenship to the city.